HPSCTerrSys/TSMP/README.md

 ### Step 4: Retrieving the test case input data

-HPSC-TerrSys provides for each officially documented and supported test case experiment all required, pre-processed input data (as well as reference simulation results in the future).
+For each officially documented and supported test case experiment, HPSC-TerrSys provides all required, pre-processed input data (as well as reference simulation results in the future).

-The input files which necessary for running the EURO-CORDEX evaluation run test case:
+The input files which are necessary for running the `EURO-CORDEX evaluation run` test case:

 ```shell
    cd $TSMP_DIR/bldsva